 It truly liquefies whatever you put in there making it great for turning chili peppers into hot sauce, mushrooms into marsala pizza sauce, broccoli stalks into broccoli soup, roasted veggies into salsa, fresh fruit into smoothies, and so much more.

-The blade is built into the Vitamix container so you don't have to worry about your soup falling out the bottom because it accidentally unscrewed.
+The blade is built into the 64 ounce Vitamix container so you don't have to worry about your soup falling out the bottom because it accidentally unscrewed.
 The only downside is it's loud — but it takes just a few minutes to really do its job, so you don't usually need to leave it running very long.

 In the hall of fame of kitchen tools over $100, KitchenAid stand mixers are the GOAT, imo.
 If I could only have one item on this list, my stand mixer would be it.

-If you make a lot of homemade stock or soups, All-Clad's 12 qt stock pot with steamer basket inserts is a really, really nice statement piece that will also last you a lifetime.
+If you make a lot of homemade stock or soups, All-Clad's 12 qt stock pot with steamer basket inserts is a really, really nice set that will also last you a lifetime.
 Literally, it has a lifetime warranty.
 This stainless steel pot is dishwasher safe, works on induction burners, is easy to clean, and is just really very nice looking.

-The massive 12 quart size of this stock pot is ideal for making a huge batch of stock or if you're having guests over and need to cook up a large batch of pasta.
+The massive 12 quart size of this stock pot is ideal for making a huge batch of stock or if you're having guests over and need to cook up a big batch of pasta.
 It comes with 2 steamer basket inserts — a deep one and a shallow one.
 I love the double steamer basket option because it means you can steam two different things at once, or steam two layers of the same thing at once (like bao buns or tamales).